ajrcarey/pdfium-render/README.md

 an owned `PdfPages` instance.
 For more information on the motivation behind this change, see <https://github.com/ajrcarey/pdfium-render/issues/47>.

+Version 0.7.26 adds implementations of `std::fmt::Display` and `std::error::Error`
+to the `PdfiumError` enum, so that it can be used by error handling libraries such as `anyhow`.

 Version 0.7.25 adds the `PdfPageAnnotation::objects()` function, allowing inspection of all page objects attached to an annotation, and the `PdfPageInkAnnotation::objects_mut()` and `PdfPageStampAnnotation::objects_mut()` functions, allowing adding page objects to, and removing